Contragredient representations and characterizing the local Langlands correspondence

-This is also true over a p-adic field \cite{harris_taylor}, \cite{henniart_llc}, in which case it is closely related to the functional equations for $L$ and $\varepsilon$ factors.
+This is also true over a $p$-adic field \cite{harris_taylor}, \cite{henniart_llc}, in which case it is closely related to the functional equations for L and $\varepsilon$ factors.

 We now consider a variant of \eqref{e:dualgln} in the real case.
 Suppose $\pi$ is an irreducible representation of $GL(n,\R)$.
-Its Hermitian dual $\pi^h$ is a certain irreducible representation, such that $\pi\simeq \pi^h$ if and only if $\pi$ supports an invariant Hermitian form.
-We say $\pi$ is Hermitian if $\pi\simeq\pi^h$.
+Its Hermitian dual $\pi^h$ is the unique irreducible representation, admitting a nonzero invariant sesquilinear pairing with $\pi$.
+The representation $\pi$ admits a nonzero invariant Hermitian form if and only if $\pi\simeq \pi^h$.
+In this case we say $\pi$ is Hermitian.
 See Section \ref{s:hermitian}.

-The Hermitian dual arises naturally in the study of unitary representations: the unitary dual is the subset of the fixed points of this involution, consisting of those $\pi$ for which the invariant form is definite.
+The Hermitian dual arises naturally in the study of unitary representations: the unitary dual is the subset of the fixed points of the involution $\pi \mapsto \pi^h$, consisting of those $\pi$ for which the invariant form is definite.
 So it is natural to ask what the Hermitian dual is on the level of Langlands parameters.